 - Looking for Elizabeth Steiner's maiden name--Elizabeth was the wife of Jacob S. Steiner, and the mother of Edward George Steiner.

 * Margaret Shank is still a bit of a mystery.
 A source in Crawford County believes that the name should be "Shank" but two death certs (Nancy Rinehart Gregg and Hugh Rinehart) clearly show the name as "Shanklin."
-Seeing no "Shanklin" names in local directories or cemeteries, I agree that "Shank" is more likely.
+Seeing no "Shanklin" names in local directories or cemeteries, I agree that "Shank" is quite likely.
+However, Shankland is another possibility.
+UPDATE: Because of Rinehart in-law info just come to light in mid-2019, the "Shank" maiden name is much more likely.